videosdk-live/videosdk-docs/react_native_docs_versioned_docs/version-0.1.x/guide/interactive-live-streaming/integrate-hls/overview.md

 <img src='https://cdn.videosdk.live/website-resources/docs-resources/mobile_hls.png' />
 </center>

-When a host starts the interactive live stream, VideoSDK will use a deafult theme or user specified template to compose and encode a live stream which will be delivered to the viewers through a `M3U8` video file which can be played directly on the viewer end which will adapt to the viewer's network bandwidth.
+When a host initiates an interactive live stream using VideoSDK, the platform utilizes either a default theme or a user-specified template to compose and encode a live stream.
+This live stream is delivered to viewers through an `M3U8` video file, enabling direct playback on the viewer's end while adapting to their network bandwidth.

-When using VideoSDK for interactive live stream, you get multiple types of URLs which you can use based on your requirements.
+VideoSDK provides multiple types of URLs for interactive live streaming, catering to various requirements:

 **`1.
-Standard Streaming:`** This type of streaming is where the user is not allowed to go back in the live and can just stream it.
+Standard Streaming:`** In this type of streaming, users can engage in real-time without the ability to go back in the live stream; it's a continuous streaming experience.

 **`2.
-Rolling Playback:`** This type of streaming is where the user is allowed to do rewind and do a playback of the complete stream.
+Rolling Playback:`** In this type of streaming, users have the capability to rewind and playback the entire stream, offering a more flexible viewing experience.

 **`3.
-VoD Playback`** With this, users can playback the complete live stream on demand whenever needed.
+VoD Playback`** In this type of streaming, users can playback the complete live stream on demand, providing the flexibility to watch at their convenience.

 ### Using HLS with VideoSDK